sterlingwes/react-navigation-mapper/README.md

 - [ ] hoist / statically link all conditionals so they can be enumerated
 - [ ] figure out how to deal with things like `useUserAuthenticated` that wrap a condition used to render screen paths

+## Contributing

+Best way to get a sense of the AST is to do a combination of:

+- reference https://astexplorer.net/ with your sample module of choice; and
+- run bun in debug mode

+### Running Bun in Debug Mode

+For example if you wanted to debug a test suite you could:

+- add a breakpoint by clicking next to the line number where you want to stop
+- run `bun --inspect-wait='localhost:6499/bunbun' test packages/ast`
+- run "Attach to Bun" from the "run & debug" pane (or hit F5)

 --

 New approach?